lhh/where_was_i/README.md

 Even so, there are some times when Google location data do not have any address whatsoever for a location, so we can add those to known_locations.py to make the output readable.

 Notes:
- - there are issues with non-US addresses.
+ - there may be issues with non-US addresses.
  - Although Google location data is organized by year, location visits sometimes cross over from one to the next.
 This is expected.